bollywoodu/bollywoodu.github.io/README.md

 # bollywoodu.github.io
-This Website is purely dedicated to bollywood and provides everythimg regarding it.
+This Website is purely dedicated to bollywood and provides everything regarding it.